Dawn of the Dead (2004)

 Starring: Sarah Polley, Ving Rhames and Mekhi Phifer

-This film begins in a hospital where a doctor is looking at a CT scan of someone’s head.
-The nurse that is with him is played by Sarah Polley.
-The doctor asks her why there is this scan in his file.
-She tells him that she is not sure, he was brought in with a bite during a bar fight.
+We start this in a hospital where a doctor is looking at a CT scan of someone’s head.
+The nurse with him is Ana (Sarah Polley).
+The doctor asks her why this scan was done when he was admitted for a bite.
 She goes to the front desk to find where the patient is and we learn that he is in the ICU now.

-Polley goes home where she speaks with the little girl that lives next door; she is played by Hannah Lochner.
-Polley then goes inside for date night with her husband, played by Louis Ferreira.
+She heads home where she speaks with the little girl that lives next door, Vivian (Hannah Lochner).
+She promises to go skating with this girl around the block after work this weekend.
+Ana then goes inside for date night with her husband of Luis (Louis Ferreira).
 They end up making love in the shower.

-The next morning they are woke up by Lochner.
+The next morning they are woke up by Vivian.
 She is missing her lips and is covered in blood.
-She bites the neck of Ferreira.
-She is knocked out of the room and they close the door on her.
-Ferreira is losing a lot of blood.
-He dies on the bed while Polley tries to call an ambulance.
-The line is busy though.
-He immediately turns into a zombie.
-He chases her into the bathroom.
+Luis goes to check on her and she bites his neck.
+She is knocked out of the room and they close the door.
+He is losing a lot of blood.
+He dies on the bed while Ana tries to call an ambulance.
+The line is busy though, which doesn’t make sense.
+He immediately turns into a zombie, chasing his wife into the bathroom.
 While he is breaking in, she escapes through the window.
 We see outside that everything is chaos and everyone is scared.
-Polley drives away.
+Ana drives away.

 My Rating: 8 out of 10